Malalai of Maiwand

-Malalai of Maiwand (د ميوند ملالۍ /ps/), also known as Malala (ملاله), or Malalai Anna (ملالۍ انا, meaning Malalai the "Grandmother") is a national folk hero of Afghanistan who rallied Afghan fighters during the Battle of Maiwand, part of the Second Anglo-Afghan War.
+Malalai of Maiwand (د ميوند ملالۍ /ps/), also known as Malala (ملاله), or Malalai Anna (ملالۍ انا, meaning Malalai the "Grandmother") is a national folk hero of Afghanistan who purportedly rallied Afghan troops at the Battle of Maiwand during the Second Anglo-Afghan War.
 She was alleged to have fought alongside Ayub Khan and bore responsibility for the Afghan victory at the Battle of Maiwand on 27 July 1880.
 She is also known as 'The Afghan Jeanne d'Arc' or as 'The Afghan Molly Pitcher' to the Western world.
 There are many schools, hospitals, and other institutions named after her in Afghanistan, and her story is told in Afghan school text books.

 Biography

-Malalai was born in Noorzai tribe in 1861 in the village of Khig, about 3 miles southwest of the then village of Maiwand in the southern Kandahar province of Afghanistan.
-During the late 1880s, war broke out between Afghanistan and Great Britain, with the last war between the two states being in the 1840s.
+Malalai was born in Ishaqzai tribe in 1861 in the village of Khig, about 3 miles southwest of the then village of Maiwand in the southern Kandahar province of Afghanistan.
+During the late 1880s, war broke out between Afghanistan and Britain, with the last war between the two states being in the 1840s.
 The British, along with their Indian forces, had launched a major expedition into Afghanistan from India.
 The main garrison of the British was located in Kandahar, which is the closest city to the town of Maiwand.
 The military of Afghanistan was represented by commander Ayub Khan, son of Afghan Emir Sher Ali Khan.
 Malalai's father, who was a shepherd, and her fiancé joined with Ayub Khan's army in the large attack on the British-Indian forces in July 1880.
-Like many Afghan women, Malalai was there to help tend to the wounded or provide water and spare weapons.
+Like many Afghan women, Malalai Ishaqzai was there to help tend to the wounded or provide water and spare weapons.
 According to local sources, this was also supposed to be her wedding day.

 Afghan military commanders on 2 September 1880, about a month after their victory at the Battle of Maiwand.

-When the Afghan army was losing morale, despite their superior numbers, Malalai took the Afghan flag and shouted:
+When the Afghan army was losing morale, despite their superior numbers, Malalai allegedly took the Afghan flag and shouted: